How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 Note: Arizona is only one of three states that require all newly-formed LLCs to publish an official newspaper notice following formation.

-While this requirement might seem outdated, you must publish an ad in one newspaper for three consecutive runs (Publications).
-This is according to Arizona law (A.R.S. § 29-3201(G)).
+While this requirement might seem outdated, you must publish an ad in one newspaper for three consecutive runs (Publications), according to Arizona law (A.R.S. § 29-3201(G)).

 A.R.S. § 29-3201

-• You must complete this requirement within 60 days after your Articles of Organization have been filed with the ACC.
+You will have a 60-day deadline after your Articles of Organization have been filed with the ACC.

 Check out my guide on the Arizona Newspaper Publication for a detailed breakdown.